cfu288/gpt3-medical-bias/README.md

 We don't attempt to control for other confounding variables in this mock dataset as it is difficult to do so without making large assumptions.

+See `cohort_generator.py` for mock patient cohort generation code.

 After cohort generation, we use propensity score matching to match patients between cohorts to ensure that the age and gender features are controlled.

-The final dataset contains 5000 mock African-American and 5000 mock Caucasian patients.
+The final dataset contains 10,000 propensity score matched mock African-American and Caucasian patients.

+See `propensity_score_matching.ipynb` to see how the the final matched cohorts were generated.

+## Generating the medical history documents from cohort data

+See `document_generator.py` to see how I generated mock medical history documents using OpenAI and the generated cohorts.
+Note that generating 10,000 documents cost approx ~$10 using the gpt-3-turbo model.

-## Analysis of generated documents
+## Analysis of generated documents (TODO)

-Things we will explore are:
+Things we will explore in the generated GPT medical history documents:

 - Frequency of words used in the African-American vs Caucasian corpus
 - Uses of medications in the African-American vs Caucasian corpus